-Values of options over ordinary shares granted to Chris Nicholl as part of compensation during the year ended 30 June 2014 was \$70,900 which will be expensed over the vesting period.
+Values of options over ordinary shares granted to Chris Nicholl as part of compensation during the year ended 30 June 2014 was \$70,900 which was expensed over the vesting period.

-During the year options over ordinary shares in LandMark White Limited have not vested or been exercised, by company directors or company or Consolidated Entity executives.
+During the year these options over ordinary shares in LandMark White Limited vested but have not been exercised, by Mr Nicholl.